Essays (Montaigne): Chronology

 A copy of the fifth edition of the Essais with Montaigne's own "C" additions in his own hand exists, preserved at the Municipal Library of Bordeaux (known to editors as the Bordeaux Copy).
 This edition gives modern editors a text dramatically indicative of Montaigne's final intentions (as opposed to the multitude of Renaissance works for which no autograph exists).
 Analyzing the differences and additions between editions show how Montaigne's thoughts evolved over time.
 Remarkably, he does not seem to remove previous writings, even when they conflict with his newer views.

 Influence

 The remarkable modernity of thought apparent in Montaigne's essays, coupled with their sustained popularity, made them arguably the most prominent work in French philosophy until the Enlightenment.
 Their influence over French education and culture is still strong.
 The official portrait of former French president François Mitterrand pictured him facing the camera, holding an open copy of the Essays in his hands.

-English journalist and politician J. M. Robertson argued that Montaigne's essays had a profound influence on the plays of William Shakespeare, citing their similarities in language, themes and structures.
+Scottish journalist and politician J. M. Robertson argued that Montaigne's essays had a profound influence on the plays of William Shakespeare, citing their similarities in language, themes and structures.